-Stephen is presently analysing Safeguarding Adults Reviews where homelessness was a factor (report published September 2019).
-This builds on earlier work on SARs and adult Serious Case Reviews.
+Stephen has recently analysed Safeguarding Adults Reviews where homelessness was a factor (report published September 2019).
+A July 2020 article updated this work, examining 19 SARs in total.
+(See also earlier work on SARs and adult Serious Case Reviews.)
+He is particularly interested in social care law, mental capacity and adult safeguarding.

-Stephen recently worked on the Who wants to be an Approved Mental Health Professional? study, which was commissioned by the Department of Health (he introduces the study in the Unit blog).
+Stephen recently worked on the Who wants to be an Approved Mental Health Professional? study, which was commissioned by the Department of Health (he introduced the study in the Unit blog).
 Prior to this he was engaged in the Helping or Hindering study.
-Also commissioned by the Department of Health, this project involved examining inter alia the available legal means for social workers seeking to access individuals where a third party was being obstructive—social care law is a particular interest.
+Also commissioned by the Department of Health, this project involved examining the available legal means for social workers seeking to access individuals where a third party was being obstructive.

 In the past, he has worked on the Protection of Vulnerable Adults List project and co-authored the interim report for its sequel, the Investigating Vetting and Barring project.
 Earlier projects included reports on support workers in social care and advocacy in care homes.

-Stephen is administrator for the Margaret Butterworth Care Home Forum, and in 2014 assisted in the development of the Bulletin of the Social Work History Network; he now also sits on that Network’s Steering Group.
+Stephen was until recently administrator for the Margaret Butterworth Care Home Forum, and in 2014 assisted in the development of the Bulletin of the Social Work History Network; he now also sits on that Network’s Steering Group.

 Stephen Martineau: ORCID iD | Research Profile at King's